Skip to main content

 Number

-The Number Slider field provides a visual way to track the progress of work related to a Table's record.
+Provides a visual way to track progress for a table record.

 Percent